oven wave logo

 4. Malfunctioning Control Board

 The control board in an oven is responsible for managing the various functions of the oven, such as the temperature, timer, and cooking mode.
 All these functions are essential when cooking or heating anything in an oven.
-If the control board is malfunctioning, you cannot regulate the functions of the oven.
+If the control board is malfunctioning, you cannot regulate the oven’s functions.

-If you notice that the oven display isn’t functioning correctly, or if the oven isn’t responding to your inputs, it’s likely that the control board is malfunctioning.
+If you notice that the oven display isn’t functioning correctly or if the oven isn’t responding to your inputs, it’s likely that the control board is malfunctioning.
 In this case, you’ll need to replace the control board.
-This is done by professionals.
+Professionals do this.

 5. Dirty or Clogged Burners

-If you are using a gas oven and your oven is not working properly, the burners tend to become dirty or clogged after a while, causing the oven is not working.
-If you notice that your oven isn’t heating or cooking correctly, or if the flames from the burners are yellow instead of blue, it’s likely that the burners are dirty or clogged.
+If you are using a gas oven and your oven is not working correctly, the burners tend to become dirty or clogged after a while, causing the oven is not working.
+If you notice that your oven isn’t heating or cooking correctly or if the flames from the burners are yellow instead of blue, the burners are likely dirty or clogged.
 In this case, you will need to clean the burners thoroughly to ensure that the gas can flow correctly.
 This can be done at home by yourself.

 Here are some points on how to fix the issue of dirty or clogged burners in your oven:

-• Before attempting any repairs, ensure that the oven is switched off and completely cooled down.
+• Before attempting any repairs, ensure the oven is switched off and completely cooled down.

-• To access the burners, remove the grates and burner caps from the cooktop.
+• Remove the grates and burner caps from the cooktop to access the burners.

 • Inspect the burner holes for any clogs or obstructions.
-If you notice any clogs, use a straightened paper clip or a needle to clear them out.
+If you notice any clogs, use a straightened paper clip or a needle to clear them.

-• Once you have cleaned the burners, dry them completely before reassembling them.
+• Once you have cleaned the burners, dry them thoroughly before reassembling them.

-• Put the burner caps and grates back in place, making sure that they are properly aligned.
+• Put the burner caps and grates back in place, ensuring they are correctly aligned.

-• Turn on the oven and test the burners to ensure that they are working correctly.
+• Please turn on the oven and test the burners to ensure they work correctly.
 If the flames are still yellow or uneven, you may need to call a professional to service the oven.

 6. Faulty Oven Door Switch

-The oven door switch is responsible for ensuring that the oven door is securely closed.
-An oven cannot function properly is the door is not closed properly.
+The oven door switch ensures that the oven door is securely closed.
+An oven cannot function properly if the door is not closed correctly.
 If the oven door switch is faulty or broken, the oven will not work.
 If you notice that the oven light remains on even when the oven door is closed, or if the oven won’t turn on, it’s likely that the oven door switch is faulty.
 In this case, you’ll need to replace the oven door switch for the oven to function.

 Oven is not working- Faulty Oven Door Switch